 Students are allocated to a House when they arrive at the College and they remain in that House for the duration of their schooling career.
 There are five houses; Avontuur (green), Cloetenberg (blue), Eikenrust (purple), Helderberg (red) and Vredelus (yellow).
 Several Inter-house events are held during the year, which are most festive and fiercely competitive.
 The Kerr-Peterson Inter-house trophy is awarded each year to the House which accumulates the most points during the year.
-The 2014 winner of this trophy was Cloetenberg.

 The Tutor System